 As technology changes, so does the way we travel and the way we share our stories.
 From backpacking around the world to sunning ourselves in an all-inclusive resort, travel is becoming increasingly affordable and accessible.

 The way we document our travels is evolving rapidly, with smartphones and tablets keeping us connected.
 Now, traditional literature shares its crown with an increasing tide of travel blogs online.

 How we tell the tale

 Travel writing has never been about simple fact-sharing.
-Since before search engines and apps began offering us instant access to information, travel writing has always been about making a connection with a destination.
+Since before search engines and apps began offering us instant access to information, travel copywriting has always been about making a connection with a destination.
 Traditionally, it has fallen into two main categories:

 - Travel guides – containing practical information, tips and advice for people visiting a particular place

 - Travelogues – real-life stories about somebody’s journey, with an itinerary style and/or clear narrative

 Authors like Bill Bryson and Paul Theroux capture the imagination with wit and humour, painting colourful pictures of the places they explore, while Lonely Planet writers focus on the “where”s and “how”s of getting around in a new locale.
 Browse the travel section of any bookshop and you’ll find journal-style pieces alongside literary tomes with an emphasis on style and structure, lined by A-Zs and Rough Guides.

 But even the practical stuff is still made personal.
 Emotive, imaginative language is used to embellish those lists of things to do and places to eat, stirring up feelings and flavours in the mind’s eye.
 Historically, travel writing has had to paint clear pictures of unknown destinations for those who might never go themselves – and even now that we can ogle our dream destinations on Instagram, offering up personal insights remains key.